 This yoga practice offers an opportunity to experience asanas (postures) on all levels – physically, emotionally and mentally.
 It can be a powerful tool of transformation to bring about better health, vitality and emotional balance.
 It reminds us that, just like the Yew tree, we too have the power to renew ourselves and our lives from the inside out.

 Dru Yoga is an evidence-supported therapeutic style of yoga and is designed for all abilities, fitness levels, body shapes and age groups.

 Dru Yoga is unique for being completely adaptable, this style of yoga is suitable for beginners and experts and everyone in between

 Hi, my name is Kayla!
 After many years of drifting between different styles of yoga, I was instantly hooked after attending my first Dru Yoga class.
 I fell in love with the accessible and nurturing practice which eventually inspired me to take my journey further by qualifying as a yoga teacher.

-As well as a qualified yoga teacher, I’m also writer.
+As well as a qualified Dru Yoga teacher and Breath Coach, I’m also writer.
 It’s one of my joys to bring these two passions together and make space for creative practitioners and authors to be their best creative selves in my workshops and retreats.